SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 To create the data when the suite starts, we can add a `Suite Setup` in the settings section of the test.
 This takes as an argument the name of a keyword.
-In our case we\'re going to create a custom keyword right in the test to add some test data for us.
+In our case we're going to create a custom keyword right in the test to add some test data for us.

 It is not necessary to do it in a setup.
 It could be a step in an